tterpi/RFID_payment/README.md

 This script also uses a test LED connected to D8 and GND.

+Memory constraints made it neccessary to move some files to Lua-File-System to free up RAM.
+To load the image on the NodeMCU follow these steps.
+For more info see: https://nodemcu.readthedocs.io/en/master/getting-started/#upload-lfs-image

+Load the lfs-nfc.img-file to flash memory with esplorer.
+Run `node.flashreload("lfs_nfc.img")` once from the console.
+Make the scripts from the image available with `pcall(node.flashindex("_init"))` in your init.lua Now you can user the scripts from the img as usual.

+The following files are in the img and dont have to be loaded to the flash memory seperately:
+_init.lua
+dummy_strings.lua
+main.lua
+NFC_RC522.lua

 Project documentation in german:

 NFC-Projekt: RFID Bezahlsystem für öffentliche Waschmaschinen